-If the drone was to be designed for recreational or other non-academic purposes, it would have been built with the standard set.
-This retains components like the frame, flight controller, motors, propellers, PDB and ESC.
-The stack starts to differ at communications and controls.
-Normal drones utilize an off the shelf radio transceiver and a controller to interface it with.
+Agroflight's primary differentiation from a standard drone starts at the stack of communications and controls.
+Normal drones utilize an off the shelf radio transceiver and a controller to interface with.
 These devices would be used to control the drone remotely.
 Due to the unique purpose of AgroFlight, a Wi-Fi communicating computer application was needed as the remote, which also served as the ground station.
 This is not standard in the world of drones and the only ones to have done this are drone companies like DJI who employ proprietary solutions that allow the uses to use an application on their smartphones to control the drone.
 On the controller side, the app meant that a custom solution for the transceiver on the drone was needed.
 This is where the concept of the flight computer came in.
 The computer is a combination of the TI EK-TM4C123GXL and a custom designed expansion header for the launchpad.
 The devkit runs all of the required functions as tasks in the TI RTOS and is the bridge that connects the flight controller with the ground station.
 Not only that, but it also employs the logic for automatic landing and takeoff.
 A lot of hard work had to be put into this part of the project since a real-time operating system was a new concept for the group.
 Also, the documentation on TI RTOS was lacking in a few major areas.
 It doesn't describe the system behavior in much detail, if at all, and as such, experimentation was the chief method of understanding the workings of the RTOS.